Have Questions?

 Region One Mental Health Center is a comprehensive mental health care provider that offers services in a four county area, including Coahaoma, Quitman, Tallahatchie and Tunica counties.
 We have been providing excellent care for patients since 1970.
 The mission of Region One Mental Health is to provide children, adolescents, and adults in the Mississippi Delta with unparalleled mental health services.
 We strive to provide cutting edge treatment in the mental health and substance abuse fields, with treatment that makes a difference in real people's lives.
 We do this in a warm and welcoming environment while protecting client confidentiality.
 We work to provide therapy services using evidence-based practices to make long-lasting positive change for our clients.
 After all, help for our clients means help for our communities; we believe in our communities and we believe in our clients.
 Region One Mental Health's offers both outpatient and residential substance abuse treatment services for the treat ment of Alcohol and Drug addiction.

-drug treatment facility - Region I Mental Health Center MS
+drug treatment facility - Life Help MS

 Smart Medi Care Health Services Inc MainSAMHSA